 - Three to four courses in Italian language (IT), at the 201 level and higher (for members of the classes of 2024 and after, at the 104 level and higher).

-- Two or three approved courses in another field or in other fields; for example, art history (AH) and music (MU), or psychology (PY) and business (IB).
+- Two or three approved courses in two other fields; for example, art history (AH) and music (MU), or psychology (PY) and business (IB).

-- Up to 3 classes can be counted from a study abroad program.
+- Up to three classes can be counted from a study abroad program.

-- Some courses will always count; others will count depending upon the syllabus of the course for that semester.
+- Some courses will always count; others will count depending upon and syllabus of the course for that semester.
 These courses must meet specific criteria in order to be counted toward the minor.
-Ordinarily students bring the syllabus to the coordinator of Italian Studies at registration time in order to have the course approved for their minor.
+Ordinarily, students bring the syllabus to the coordinator of Italian Studies at registration time in order to have the course approved for their minor.